Western Academy at The Neblett

 Western Academy at The Neblett is an academic enrichment program for African American and Biracial males grades 3 thru 12.
 Our mission at Western Academy at The Neblett is to encourage, empower, and educate our young males to excel and create a positive footprint in the world.

-At Western Academy, scholars are expected to follow the Well Principles.
-The Well Principles encourage scholars to be well-behaved, well-mannered, well-dressed, well-spoken, well-read, and well-traveled because we believe those principles are the keys for scholars to be well-balanced in life.
+At Western Academy, scholars are expected to follow the 6 Well Principles.
+The Well Principles encourage scholars to be well-behaved, well-mannered, well-spoken, well-read, well-dressed and well-traveled.
+We believe these principles are the keys for scholars to be well-prepared in life.